dorakrem/CovidTrack/README.md

 # CovidTrack
-CovidTrack is a comprehensive web application designed to monitor and track COVID-19 cases through an interactive map highlighting Points Of Interest (POIs) for each covid case.
+CovidTrack is a comprehensive website designed to monitor and track COVID-19 cases through an interactive map highlighting Points Of Interest (POIs) for each covid case.
 This platform provides essential features for both users and administrators, ensuring efficient tracking and management of COVID-19 data.

 Technologies and Frameworks Used:
 * HTML: For structuring the web pages.